 - Legal recognition of the Whanganui, Ganges and Atrato rivers led to the drafting of the 2020 Universal Declaration of River Rights, which recognizes rivers as living entities that have legal standing and sets out their rights, including the right to flow

-- In 2020, the Menominee Indian Tribe of Wisconsin declared that the Menominee River possess inherent and legal rights.
+- In 2020, the Menominee Indian Tribe of Wisconsin declared that the Menominee River possess inherent and legal right

-The movement had its first major breakthrough in Canada in February 2021 when the Regional County Municipality of Minganie and the Innu Council of Ekuanitshit resolved that Mutehekau Shipu (the Magpie River) in Quebec is a living entity with legal personality and nine enumerated rights.
+The movement had its first major breakthrough in Canada in February 2021 when the Regional County Municipality of Minganie and the Innu Council of Ekuanitshit in Québec's Côte Nord region adopted twin resolutions declaring that Mutehekau Shipu (the Magpie River) is a living entity with legal personality and nine enumerated rights.

 The idea that nature and its components are living beings and that all members of the planetary community, human and non-human, have rights and responsibilities to one another, has deep roots in many cultures.
 It resonates with the diverse worldviews and legal orders of many Indigenous peoples, who are stewards of the majority of Earth’s remaining biodiversity and are often frontline defenders of land, air, water and living creatures.
 As a result, protecting Indigenous rights, including the right to self-government and to free, prior and informed consent, can be an effective way to protect the rights of nature.
 But it is not clear that the reverse is always true.
 If rights of nature laws are not designed and implemented appropriately, they could end up being used to infringe Indigenous rights and undermine the authority of Indigenous laws and governments.
 This is especially a concern in places like British Columbia, where Indigenous peoples retain title and rights over vast areas of unceded territory and are in the process of revitalizing their governments and laws.